 Moon and Jupiter

-Consider Jupiter, the largest planet in the solar system.
-It's to the lower left of the Moon at first light tomorrow, and shines like a brilliant star.
+Look for Jupiter to the lower right of the Moon at first light tomorrow.
+It looks like a brilliant star.

 Script by Damond Benningfield, Copyright 2011